-UBC Flexible and Enhanced Learning (FLEX)
+UBC Flexible & Enhanced Learning (FLEX)

-Overview and Eligibility
+Overview & Eligibility

-FLEX Project Opportunities
+CGSHE FLEX Project Opportunities

-For this FLEX project, students will be involved in one of the many innovative clinical and community-based sexual health research projects at CGSHE.
+For their FLEX project, students will be involved in one of the many innovative clinical and community-based sexual health research projects at CGSHE.
 Outputs will include academic writing in the form of case reports, policy briefs, commentaries, systematic reviews or original research papers on sexual health and gender equity.

 - Dr. Kathleen Deering

 There are no prior requirements for this elective.
-There are no projected Student Expenses.
+There are no projected student expenses.